DanielBarie/ProxmoxSetup/README.md

 Proceeded along the lines of https://pve.proxmox.com/wiki/Install_Proxmox_VE_on_Debian_11_Bullseye.
 Ran into several issues on the way.

-# Issued that had to be fixed
+# Issues that had to be fixed
 - The Proxmox installer will overwrite the network configuration.
 - Console login, brought up network:
 ```